open/close all folders

 - InuYasha: Housenki is an oyster demon with an affinity for jewels, who uses adamantine (the term "diamond" didn't exist at this time) for both offense and defense.
 The titular character's Tessaiga takes this ability, named the Adamant Barrage.

-- Guren a Filler Villain in the Naruto anime had the ability to crystalize any material, and turn them into weapons, such as creating snowflake-shaped shurikens from the moisture in the air.
+- Guren, a Filler Villain in the Naruto anime, had the ability to crystalize any material and turn it into weapons, such as creating snowflake-shaped shurikens from the moisture in the air.

-- Jojo's Bizarre Adventure: Kakyoin's Stand, Hierophant Green, has a technique called Emerald Splash, where it secretes green liquid from its hands that then crystallizes into gems which are then fired in rapid bursts.
+- Jo Jos Bizarre Adventure Stardust Crusaders: Kakyoin's Stand, Hierophant Green, has a technique called Emerald Splash, where it secretes green liquid from its hands that then crystallizes into gems which are then fired in rapid bursts.

 - X-Men 2099 gives us Crystalline, a mutant capable of growing beautiful crystals out of nowhere.
 When in a good mood, she just grows them around enemies to trap them but she is fully capable of projecting them as a torrent of razor-sharp shards.